4.1 How ready made portfolios work

 5.6 Frugal student's view

-A fund charging 1% with a platform charging a 0.25% would erode 1.25% of your gains every year.
+A fund charging 1% invested with a platform charging a 0.25% platform fee would erode 1.25% of your gains every year.
 Over the long term that could cost you thousands.
 Compare this to a passively managed fund charging under 0.2%.

-When it comes to selecting a platform I'd recommend AJ Bell for investors looking to invest large amounts of money and make large monthly investments -anything over £500 a month- as a maximum £7.50 a quarter fee would really save a lot of money.
+When it comes to selecting a platform I'd recommend AJ Bell for investors looking to invest large amounts of money and make large monthly investments - anything over £500 a month - as the maximum fee of £7.50 a quarter would really save a lot of money.

 For smaller investors and those looking for ease of use I recommend Hargreaves Lansdown.
 The platform is clean and is packed with useful information.